 At this point, the officer looked at me like I was insane.
 Clearly, he thought I was running drugs or involved in some other illicit activity.
 The conversation went on:

 - Officer: Chicago?
 Really?
 What do you do there?

 - Me: I program computers.

 - Me <starting to act surly>: Yes, I write complicated algorithms for medical devices.
 I also design and implement virtualization based architectures for high-availability systems.

 This flummoxed him a bit and he didn’t know what to say, so he went back to his original line of questioning:

 - Officer: So, you drove?
 Really?
 Do you have a family?

-- Me: Yes, I have a wife and 2 children.
+- Me: Yes, I have a wife and two children.
 I look forward to seeing them later today.

 - Officer: Tell me again why you drove?